ArthurQianyiZhao/Bushfire_Detection/README.md

 # Online models

 The online model is fine-tuned from the pre-trained model of  COUTA (https://github.com/xuhongzuo/couta).
-To train the real-time **COUTA** model based on customised dataset, place the scripts into the root of the **COUTA** repository, `cd couta` and simply run `bushfire_training.py`.
+To train the real-time **COUTA** model based on customised dataset, place the scripts as well as the bushfire dataset into the root of the **COUTA** repository, `cd couta` and simply run `bushfire_training.py`.
 The model training parameters can be edited in this file and the model will be saved to `/saved_models`.

 To test the model and visualise the score, run `bushfire_testing.ipynb`.